 In the late 1960s and early 1970s, a new era was dawning for the people with developmental challenges.
 New attitudes and new laws would take those with disabilities out of institutions and place them in the community, more in the mainstream.
 As parents, we were excited about the better lives now promised to our intellectually challenged children.
 We saw the new system as an opportunity and as a responsibility to create the very best lives possible for our children.
 We were active in helping to establish the San Fernando Valley’s first public schools for the developmentally challenged – West Valley School, East Valley School, and Diane Leichman High School.
 After these schools opened in 1970 and 1971, we turned our attention to our children’s future.

-As parents, we worried constantly about what would happen to our adult children when we could no longer care for them.
+As parents, we constantly worried about what would happen to our adult children when we could no longer care for them.
 We wanted to provide for their permanent care.
 We had envisioned a village on a single site, but the experts wouldn’t endorse that approach because it didn’t involve the residents enough in the broader community.
 So we took the mainstream route and, circa 1976, a dream came true as we opened our first home for adults with developmental disabilities.
 The residence in Sylmar housed six young women.
 We called the home Valley Village.
 The parents actually had to shovel out debris from the building that they spruced up and furnished.
 June Stanton made the curtains and bedspreads for the six women.
-We had a grant promised, but we had to get the home ready with furniture, kitchen utensils and all before the home could be inspected and approved.
+We had a grant promised, but we had to get the home ready with furniture, kitchen utensils, and all before the home could be inspected and approved.

 In October 1976, our Thrift Shop opened at 7329 Reseda Blvd., the first of several locations for the store over the years.
 Volunteers would put in countless hours collecting donated items and staffing the store.
 The revenue from the Thrift Shop was vital then.
 It was often needed to fund equipment or payroll for our service programs.